 If the pH in your tank is too low, you can try changing the water in your tank to restore the pH balance.

 You can also try adding baking soda (very slowly, in small amounts.
 No more than 1 teaspoon per 5 gallons!) to restore the pH.
 Be careful when doing this, as sudden drastic changes in pH can be deadly to fish!

-If the pH is too high, you can try to add some peat moss into your tank which will lower the pH.
-Remember to only add a little bit of peat moss at a time, and check the pH frequently.
+If the pH is too high, you can try adding peat moss to your tank, lowering the pH.
+Remember to only add a little peat moss at once, and check the pH frequently.

 Filtration is very important for cherry shrimp.
-They are really sensitive to spikes in nitrites and ammonia, so it is important that water conditions are stable.
+They are really sensitive to spikes in nitrites and ammonia, so it is essential that water conditions are stable.

 Sponge filters are a popular choice for shrimp tanks because they keep the little shrimp safe – other types of filters run the risk of getting sucked into the filter.

 Cherry shrimp do well in a tank with lots of plants.

 Plants provide cover for shrimp when they are molting.
 Cherry shrimp also enjoy eating the biofilm which grows on live plants in the aquarium.